dat-019/NodeJS-app-and-AAD-Integration/aadconnect-msgraph-nodejs-app/api/README.md

     1. `http://localhost:3000/calendar`: Get list of meeting schedules of current logging user.
     1. `http://localhost:3000/auth/signout`: Log out for current user.
     **Note: As mentioned in the [step 6](#step6Note) above, the endpoints which are marked as (*) need admin consent permissions for usage.

+## Some notes
+- Preferable approach for MS Graph API authentication flow: using confidential client app.
+- Service to service calls using client credentials, flow:
+    - The client application authenticates to the Azure AD token issuance endpoint and requests an access token.
+    - The Azure AD token issuance endpoint issues the access token.
+    - The access token is used to authenticate to the secured resource.
+    - Data from the secured resource is returned to the client application.
+- Adding a delegated permission to an application does not automatically grant consent to the users within the tenant.
+Users must still manually consent for the added delegated permissions at runtime, unless the administrator grants consent on behalf of all users.

+## Reference
+- Microsoft Graph API endpoint, get all users: https://docs.microsoft.com/en-us/graph/api/user-list?view=graph-rest-1.0&tabs=http
+- express-session to store values in an in-memory server-side session: https://github.com/expressjs/session
+- passport-azure-ad for authenticating and getting access tokens: https://github.com/AzureAD/passport-azure-ad
+- simple-oauth2 for token management: https://github.com/lelylan/simple-oauth2
+- microsoft-graph-client for making calls to Microsoft Graph: https://github.com/microsoftgraph/msgraph-sdk-javascript
+- isomorphic-fetch to polyfill the fetch for Node.
+A fetch polyfill is required for the microsoft-graph-client library: https://github.com/matthew-andrews/isomorphic-fetch